Podcast - Latest Episode

 146. Motörhead / Bomber.
 1979.
 3.5/5.

-That being said, there are good songs here.
-The title track “Bomber” leads us out of the hanger, and along with “Dead Men Tell No Tales”, “Lawman”, “Sharpshooter” and perhaps the best on the album “Stone Dead Forever” are my favourite tracks from the album.
-It’s also great just to hear Fast Eddie on lead vocals, as he does on “Step Down”, which is a real change from Lemmy’s usual gruff tidings.
+That being said, there are terrific songs here.
+The title track “Bomber” leads us out of the hanger, and along with “Dead Men Tell No Tales”, “All the Aces”, “Sharpshooter”, “Poison” and the best on the album “Stone Dead Forever” are my favourite tracks from the album.
+And this album contains some of my favourite ever Fast Eddie Clarke guitar riffs and solos, I believe he sounds absolutely awesome on this album.

 No comments: